 To be animal

 Carl Safina in his Tedx-talk reminds us that we fill our children’s nursery’s with images and faces from the natural world.
 We surround them with happy and smiley representations of their non-human family, their world is replete with trees and sunshine, ponies and teddy bears.
 Interesting we don’t surround them with bankers or accountants, social-media influencers or computer programmers, offices or supermarkets.

 These decorations create security and connection in their early years through what Bill Plotkin in “Wild Mind” describes as a “belonging and kinship with the world around us”.
-It seems that we then seem to lose the connection.
-Collectively, we have developed ourselves away from nature – whether it is theological premise of dominion of nature, or the industrial exploitative.
-This is where particularly western life has led us, yet we still hold that atavistic memory of “once wild” and at least act to recreate it, albeit principally for our children.
+However it appears that collectively we have developed ourselves away from nature – whether it is theological premise of dominion of nature, or the industrial exploitative.
+Or simply over-riding mindset of consumption.
+This is where [particularly western] life has led us, yet we still hold that atavistic memory of “once wild” and at least act to recreate it, albeit principally for our children.

+To be animal